 Performance management these days is a very broad term and there's no one-size-fits-all performance management process for any business.
 While the HR space is full of buzzwords and a new trend pops up every week, the common ground of all effective strategies is a focus on continuous communication and empowering your employees to drive their own development.

-Designing a performance management strategy that supports your company culture should begin before you even start looking for a platform to help you implement your process.
+Designing a performance management process that supports your company culture should begin before you even start looking for a platform to help you implement your process.
 We’ll take you through the key items you should be planning, so you can know exactly what you want to achieve and which tool will help you to get there.

 That leads to the “continuous” nature of performance management.
 Traditional appraisals encompassing a once-yearly check-in between employee and manager are just not enough to effectively support a team’s success.
 You’ll be spending far too much time reflecting on a full year’s work at once and losing valuable opportunities to raise issues as they arise.
 When regular goal-setting and feedback-gathering are a part of your company culture, this puts everyone on the same page at all times and lets team members make effective changes when they matter.

 Why do you need a performance management system at all?
-If annual appraisals are ineffective and employees want to drive their own development, why have a set process to guide everyone?
-The key here is effective communication.
+If annual appraisals are ineffective and employees want to drive their own development, why have a defined process for everyone?
+The key here is alignment and effective communication.
 Nobody works in a silo, and whether your team operates all together in one office or you have multiple locations around the world, you all need to be working to a common set of goals.
 How you communicate these to everyone involved should be one of the core pillars of your performance management process.
 The “What” can come later down the line, but if you have a system of accountability and transparency you can build open, trusting relationships between teams and at all levels of your business.